PizzaFire in Fairlawn will fire up oven next week; West Akron Starbucks opens Friday; Blaze on way

 Blaze to open in Jackson Township

-The Akron area’s first Blaze will open in the Belden Village area of Jackson Township sometime this fall.
-The Blaze will go into a new building at 5125 Dressler Road NW.
+The Akron area’s first Blaze will open sometime this fall in the Belden Village area of Jackson Township.
+It will go into a new building at 5125 Dressler Road NW.

 Starbucks opens Friday - Sept.
 30 - in West Akron